Chart Color Schemes

 The level of cultural diversity witnessed in Main Beach was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Main Beach, surveyed in June 2016, had above-average cultural diversity with 10.0% of residents speaking a language other than English at home and 29.4% born overseas.
+Main Beach's cultural diversity was above average, with 10.0% speaking a language other than English at home and 29.4% born overseas.
 Christianity was the predominant religion, comprising 59.4%.
-Judaism's representation was notably higher at 0.6%, compared to the Rest of Qld average of 0.6%.
+Judaism was overrepresented at 0.6%, compared to 0.1% regionally.

 Frequently Asked Questions - Diversity